InversionSpaces/KEEP/proposals/refinement-classes.md

 # Implementation

-We propose to implement described functionality as intraprocedural control- and data-flow analysis.
+Many existing implementations of refinement types are based on SMT solvers (however, there are other approaches, for more info see [related work](#related-work)).
+But we propose to implement described functionality as intraprocedural control- and data-flow analysis, separate for each refinement kind.
+For example, `Offset` and `BatchSize` refinement from [motivational example](#motivational-example) could be supported by classical interval analysis for integers.

-It can be based on the CDFA framework already existing in the Kotlin compiler and delivered as a Kotlin compiler plugin.
+We also propose to use existing CDFA facilities already presented in the Kotlin compiler and deliver the solution as a compiler plugin.

 We believe this approach to have several benefits:
 - CDFA has better performance compared to SMT-solvers-based solutions.
 It is more important for practical applications than completeness offered by SMT solvers
 - Compiler code reusage greatly simplifies development of this feature.
 No need to develop standalone tools
-- Form of a compiler plugin makes this functionality an explicit opt-in
+- Form of a compiler plugin makes this functionality an explicit opt-in and leaves the development of the solution relatively independent from the compiler development

 However, it has disadvantages as well:
 - CDFA does not have the generality of SMT-solvers.
 Each kind of analysis should be developed separately
 - At the moment, the corresponding API of the Kotlin compiler is unstable, so maintenance of the solution might require a lot of rewrites

+As a proof of concept, we developed a K2 compiler plugin which supports positive-zero-negative integer refinement.

 # Challenges